Oklahoma Access to Justice

 Improving Access to Justice in Oklahoma

-The Oklahoma Access to Justice Commission works to develop and implement policy initiatives designed to expand access to and enhance the quality of justice in civil legal matters for low-income Oklahoma residents.
+From 2014 to 2023, the Oklahoma Access to Justice Commission worked to develop and implement policy initiatives designed to expand access to and enhance the quality of justice in civil legal matters for low-income Oklahoma residents.

-The Oklahoma Access to Justice Foundation identifies resources, collaborates, and builds programs to achieve the Commission's goal of meaningful access to justice.
+The Oklahoma Access to Justice Foundation continues to identify resources, collaborate, and build programs to achieve the goal of meaningful access to justice.

-The Oklahoma Access to Justice Commission, situated within the Oklahoma Supreme Court, includes members from the judiciary, the state bar, tribal governments, and law schools.
-Only by working together across the state will we find solutions to these challenges.
+The Oklahoma Access to Justice Commission was an effort of the Oklahoma Supreme Court for nine years, including members from the judiciary, the state bar, tribal governments, and law schools.
+To learn more about its history and impact, click the link above.

 What is Access to Justice?